nickpresta/chameleon/example/README.md

 ## Applicability

-Imagine you aren't writing an absurd app but that you still depended on an external service to do your job.
+Imagine you are writing an app that depended on an external service to do its job.

 What would you do if your external service was rate limiting you?
 How about only allowing access from specific IP addresses?
+What if the external service was slow?

 You could proxy and cache the backend service and allow your E2E tests to behave normally and with real, valid data.

 ## How to integrate chameleon

+This assumes you're running chameleon from this `example` directory.

 1. Set up chameleon to proxy calls to https://httpbin.org:

         $ mkdir httpbin
-        $ chameleon -data ./httpbin -port 6005 -verbose -url https://httpbin.org/
+        $ chameleon -data ./httpbin -port 6005 -verbose -url https://httpbin.org/ -hasher 'python ./hasher.py'

 1. Instruct our application to use chameleon to make requests.
 We set the `TEST_SERVICE_URL` to chameleon: